Youth Participants (Winter/Spring 2021)

 Youth Participant

-Abigail (she/her) is a high school senior at the Los Angeles Center for Enriched Studies, she was born and raised in Koreatown.
-Abigail has been Copy Editor and Feature Page Editor at her school paper, LACES Untied.
+Abigail is a high school senior at the Los Angeles Center for Enriched Studies.
+She was born and raised in Koreatown, Los Angeles.
+Abigail has been copy editor and feature page editor at her school paper, LACES Untied.
 She has interned with Grace Yoo’s L.A.
-City Council campaign and is also a member of the Youth Democracy Leaders Los Angeles Cohort, a program that seeks to involve Angeleno youth in local politics and increase youth voter participation in Los Angeles.
+City Council campaign and is also a member of the Youth Democracy Leaders Los Angeles cohort, a program that seeks to involve Angeleno youth in local politics and increase youth voter turnout in Los Angeles.
 This is her second semester with KSP.

 Abigail’s story →